smrowe1-oss/Data-to-AI-Research-Portfolio/LEARNING_log.md

 # 📓 AI Research & Data Engineering Logbook

+#### **Log Entry 079: Technical Synthesis — SQL for Implementation Science**
+* **Focus:** Data Engineering & RE-AIM Metrics.
+* **Action:** Designed a SQL schema and analytical queries to track AI implementation using the RE-AIM framework.
+* **Researcher's Note:** This is the 'Technical Apex' of my portfolio.
+It proves I can move beyond the 'Implementation Gap' by building the actual measurement tools.
+By coding RE-AIM metrics into SQL, I am demonstrating that my PhD-level understanding of 'Fidelity' and 'Reach' is ready for a Data Engineering environment.
+I am not just a consumer of data; I am an architect of clinical evaluation systems.
+* **Status:** ✅ SQL Technical Proof Published.

+#### **Log Entry 078: Algorithmic Optimization — Skills & Social Strategy**
+* **Focus:** Search Engine Optimization (SEO) & Professional Networking.
+* **Action:** Updated LinkedIn 'Skills' section with technical keywords (CFIR, RE-AIM, Agentic AI) and drafted a high-impact announcement post to trigger professional network normalization.
+* **Researcher's Note:** This is the 'Collective Action' phase of NPT.
+To ensure my new professional identity is 'normalized' by my network, I must use the correct nomenclature.
+By aligning my skills with the LinkedIn algorithm, I am ensuring that my PhD-level expertise is discoverable by the technical 'Social World' (Situational Analysis) I am now entering.
+* **Status:** ✅ LinkedIn Algorithm Optimized.

+#### **Log Entry 077: Environmental Signaling — Background Selection Logic**
+* **Focus:** Visual Sociology & Brand Context.
+* **Action:** Selected 'Modern Office' and 'Architectural' background parameters for AI headshot generation to signal institutional readiness.
+* **Researcher's Note:** Applying 'Situational Analysis' (SA) to professional imagery.
+The background isn't just a backdrop; it's a 'Non-Human Actant' that signals the arena of my expertise.
+By choosing a modern, structured office environment, I am signaling readiness for high-stakes AI governance and implementation within institutional settings.
+* **Status:** ✅ Environmental Branding Finalized.

+#### **Log Entry 076: Brand Normalization — Visual Semiometry**
+* **Focus:** Visual Identity & Professional Signaling.
+* **Action:** Selected 'Senior Executive' attire parameters (Tailored Blazer/Neutral Palette) within the Aragon.ai platform to finalize the professional rebrand.
+* **Researcher's Note:** Applying the 'Coherence' construct of NPT to visual identity.
+A tailored blazer serves as a semiotic marker of 'Authority' and 'Governance.'
+By aligning my attire with my role as a Senior Strategist, I am ensuring that my digital persona immediately signals the $2M portfolio management and Q1 publication rigor I bring to the table.
+* **Status:** ✅ Visual Rebrand Parameters Set.

+#### **Log Entry 075: Visual Asset Engineering — Tools & Implementation**
+* **Focus:** Generative AI Tool Selection & Prompting.
+* **Action:** Researched and identified specific AI headshot and banner generation tools (Aragon, Secta, Firefly) to execute the visual rebrand.
+* **Researcher's Note:** Selecting the right 'Agent' (tool) for the task is a core AI literacy skill.
+By choosing tools that allow for high-fidelity control over 'Attire' and 'Setting,' I am ensuring that the visual output matches the 'Professional Coherence' required by my NPT-driven brand strategy.
+* **Status:** ✅ Visual Asset Workflow Established.

+#### **Log Entry 074: Visual Identity — AI-Assisted Brand Realignment**
+* **Focus:** Digital Presence & Generative AI Application.
+* **Action:** Utilized Generative AI to refactor professional headshot, aligning visual identity with the 'Senior Implementation Strategist' narrative.
+* **Researcher's Note:** This is an exercise in 'Symbolic Coherence.'
+A professional headshot serves as a visual signal of technical seniority.
+By using AI to update my likeness into a 'Power Casual' executive style, I am demonstrating the practical application of Generative AI in personal branding and professional 'Normalisation' (NPT).
+* **Status:** ✅ Visual Identity Refreshed.

+#### **Log Entry 073: Professional Refactoring — Experience Architecture**
+* **Focus:** Career Narrative & Strategic Alignment.
+* **Action:** Updated LinkedIn experience entries to reflect a shift from 'Research Fellow' to 'Technical Implementation Leader,' highlighting the MIME med-tech translation and the CA publication as primary evidence of seniority.
+* **Researcher's Note:** This is the final stage of 'Cognitive Participation' (NPT).
+By reframing my academic history as 'Strategic Governance' and 'Med-Tech Translation,' I am making my past skills accessible and valuable to the tech sector.
+I am no longer just a researcher; I am an architect of clinical-technical systems.
+* **Status:** ✅ Professional Experience Refactored.
 #### **Log Entry 073: Professional Refactoring — Experience Architecture**
 * **Focus:** Career Narrative & Strategic Alignment.
 * **Action:** Updated LinkedIn experience entries to reflect a shift from 'Research Fellow' to 'Technical Implementation Leader,' highlighting the MIME med-tech translation and the CA publication as primary evidence of seniority.